 The Assessment Process

-For children (and adults with developmental disabilities) we request that a parent, guardian, helping professional or other person who knows the individual well come to the appointment to provide additional historical, behavioral and adaptive information.
-Oftentimes we will ask the accompanying person to complete an online computer behavioral assessment in addition to a face-to-face interview.
-Whenever possible, it is encouraged that the best historian come to the first appointment to provide historical and diagnostic information.
+For children/adolescents (and adults with developmental disabilities) we request that a parent, guardian, helping professional or other person who knows the individual well come to the appointment to provide additional historical, behavioral and adaptive information.
+We often ask the accompanying person to complete an online computer behavioral assessment in addition to a face-to-face interview.
+Whenever possible, it is encouraged that the best historian comes to the first appointment to provide historical and diagnostic information.